 At the final waypoint you are within the Riverview neighborhood that was planned and built by the Manitowoc Shipbuilding Company to house its workers during World War I. Due to the dramatic increase in production during the war, the shipyard needed to bring in a large number of workers that needed housing for themselves and their families.
 This neighborhood is filled with five home designs that are repeated throughout the neighborhood.
 Today, some of the homes look a little different due to remodeling, but if you look closely you will see the similarities in many of the homes.

-This cache was placed as a partnership with the Wisconsin Maritime Museum, and the Wisconsin Historical Society.
+This cache was placed as a partnership with Wisconsin Historical Society and Wisconsin Maritime Museum.
 We hope you enjoyed learning about the Manitowoc Shipbuilding Company during wartime.
 To learn more about Wisconsin’s maritime heritage please visit our other geocaches in the Manitowoc / Two Rivers area and throughout the state, or visit wisconsinshipwrecks.org and maritimetrails.org!

 Znxr fher gb ybbx hc.